RobertHallsey/cijobs/README.md

 Note that the file Site_template.php is just that, a template to help you create your own drivers.
 More about this in the documentation file.

 Place the assets folder from the zip into the root of your CodeIgniter installation.
 It should be at the same level as the application folder.
+The folder contains a single file, `style.css`, which you can use to set the application's appearance.

 Create the database according to the createdb.sql file.
 It's a plain text file.
 Open and copy the contents into the SQL command interface of whatever SQL administrator you use.